objornstad/ecomodelmarkdowns/README.md

 https://github.com/objornstad/oshinys

-for other ways of access
+for other ways of access.